-The CCS is responsible for the development of the Person-Centered Plan with the participant, his or her desginated representative, and the individual's chosen team.
-The individual is provided the option to direct and manage the planning process, which the CCS facilitates.
+The CCS is responsible for the development of the Person-Centered Plan with the participant, their legal guardian ordesignated authorized representative(s) (if applicable), and their individual's chosen team.
+The individual, along with their legal guardian or authorized representative (if applicable) is is provided the option toprimary contributor to the plan and may receive support from other persons selected by the individual in developing the plan.
+The CCS facilitates direct and manage the planning process., which the CCS facilitates.

-Individuals can use a variety of person-centered planning methodologies such as the Charting the Lifecourse (i.e., Integrated Support Star, Life Trajectory, and Exploring Life Possibilities), Integrated Long-Term Services and Supports - Needs Template and Before and After Integrated Supports, Essential Lifestyle Planning, Personal Futures Planning, MAPS, PATH, or an equivalent person-centered planning strategy.
+Individuals can use a variety of person-centered planning methodologies such as the Charting the LifeCourse (i.e., Integrated Support Star, Life Trajectory, and Exploring

+Life Possibilities), Integrated Long-Term Services and Supports - Needs Template and Before and After Integrated Supports, Essential Lifestyle Planning, Personal Futures Planning, MAPS, PATH, or an equivalent person-centered planning strategy.

-Who Participates
+Who Participates?

-As further specified in subsection d. above, the individual, his or her legal or authorized representative(s) (if applicable), and chosen family members are the central members of the team responsible for planning and developing a Person-Centered Plan.
-The individual, or his or her legal or authorized representative(s) on the individual's behalf, may invite others important to the individual to be part of the planning process including the participant's staff and providers.
-However, the individual, or his or authorized representative, also retain the authority to exclude any individual from development of his or her Person-Centered Plan with the CCS.
+As further specified in subsection d. above, the individual, their legal guardian or-or authorized representative(s) (if applicable), and chosen family members are the central members of the team responsible for planning and developing a Person-Centered Plan.
+The individual, andor their legal guardian or -authorized representative(s) (if applicable) on the individual's behalf, may invite others important to the individual to be part of the planning process, including the participant's staff and providers.
+However, the individual, or their legal guardian or designated authorized representative(s) (if applicable), also retain the authority to exclude any individual from development of their Person-Centered Plan with the CCS.
+The individual, or their legal guardian (if applicable), indicate their agreement with the Person-Centered Plan by signing a Signature page that can be in writing or via electronic means.